TV-Rename/Website/_manual/user/auto-add.md

 You now have a number of options: -

-Selecting `Skip Auto Add` will leave everything as it is and carry on as if nothing had happened.

-Selecting `Ignore File Forever` will do just that, ignore the found file and never prompt about it again.

-Selecting `Leave for later` will allow you to come back and revisit the "Auto Add" later on.
+Selecting `Skip Auto Add` stops doing auto add for this scan for all files.

+Selecting `Ignore File Forever` stops doing auto add on that file for this (and all future) scans.

+Selecting `Leave for later` ignores this file for this scan.

-However, if you select the matching series name in the central window (in this case "Westworld") the "Location:" will be modified to include the show name, then click `Quick Add` and the file will be added to the library, prompting you to create the required sub-directories along the way.
+However, if you select the matching series name in the central window (in this case "Westworld") the "Location:" will be modified to include the show name, then click `Quick Add` and the file will be added to the library, prompting you to create the required sub-directories as necessary.

+Auto Add uses the default settings for almost all options (so the timezone etc. may be need adjusting).

+The locations used are based on those entered as part of "Bulk Add".

 {:.toplink}
 [Return to Top]()